CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 - `modules/custom/**` (For work with custom modules)

-Make sure your repos are up to date before creating a branch with `git fetch -a` and then checkout the available branches with `git branch -a` in the above repo locations within the tiamat project to confirm your local project is up to date with the remote repo with the most current available remote branches.
+Make sure your repos are up to date before creating a branch with `git fetch -a` and then checkout the available branches with `git branch -a` in the above repo locations within the Sandpoint project to confirm your local project is up to date with the remote repo with the most current available remote branches.
 Run a `git status` to make sure you are up to date, `git pull` any changes if not.

 To checkout to a branch for code review, run the following on each repo that may have new code, which includes the 5 above repos: